briantsaunders/fastapi-rabbitmq-dramatiq-demo/README.md

 ### Bring Up Demo Environment

-Once you have the prerequisites met you should now be able to spin up the demo environment.
+Once you have the prerequisites met you should now be able to bring up the demo environment.
 The first thing you need to do is **clone** down this repo.
 Once you have cloned the repo then -> open vscode -> select open folder -> locate the directory you just cloned down -> select open.

 VSCode should automatically recognize that the directory contains a `.devcontainer/` folder and you should see a prompt asking if you'd like to open in a container -> select yes.
 If you do not see a prompt, do not worry, you can also open the project within a container by going to the bottom left hand corner of vscode -> click on the green opposite arrow icon -> this should pop open a a dropdown at the top -> select reopen in a container.

 After going about either of those methods VSCode should re-open and begin the process of bringing the containers up.
-Once the containers are fully up open a new terminal within VSCode and it should drop you into the `api` container.
+Once the containers are fully up open a new terminal within VSCode and it should drop you into the `api` container shell.

 ### Run The Demo